Lars-m/gatsby-fullstackjs-spring2019/src/pages/period1/day1.md

    An introduction to Node.JS.

-   Scope, Hoisting, Closures, this, Prototyping, etc.
+   Scope, Hoisting, Closures, this, Prototyping, etc

    Basic asynchronous programming with JavaScript.
 ---